RupertBarrow/rapido-docker/README.md

 # salesforcedx-cci Docker image with SFDX CLI and Cumulus CI

-Docker file which includes Salesforce DX and plugins, jq, and Cumulus CI, used to simplify Github Actions.
+Docker image with Salesforce sf CLI and rapido-sf-plugin, mainly for use in Github Actions.
 This was inspired by the Salesforce DX salesforce/salesforcedx Docker files at https://github.com/salesforcecli/sfdx-cli/tree/main/dockerfiles.

 ## Docker hub

-The docker image is published in the Docker hub at https://hub.docker.com/r/rupertbarrow/salesforcedx-cci
+The docker image is published in the Docker hub at https://hub.docker.com/r/rupertbarrow/rapido-sf-docker

 ## Contents